 In 2014 a calendar with a Coventry theme was designed by the Friends, to mark the centenary of the beginning of The Great War.
 The Friends also help support the annual Christmas Concert in the Park and produce their own Christmas Cards.
 A variety of stationery, badges and other Friends mementos are also produced and sold.

 The Friends hold regular social events in the Visitor Centre, to which everyone is welcome.
 Some of these are organised talks on various aspects of the Park, local history and other subjects.
 Or they may involve entertainment in the form of music and other activities.
 Reminiscing and discussion can also always be had over a nice cup of tea!

 The Friends aim to represent the full diversity of users of the Park.
 Members include dog owners, and the Friends have been working hard with the Council to ensure a common-sense approach to Dog Control Orders is implemented within the Park.
 The Friends have held responsible dog ownership events, and they also regularly volunteer for litter-picking duties in the Park.

-The Friends are always looking for more members to help them protect and shape the future of the park so it can be enjoyed by all.
-They meet monthly in the Visitor Centre during the summer, and every two months during the winter.
+Current Friends projects include a “Green Gym”, which will provide outdoor exercise stations around the Park for all ages and abilities to use, and also a proposed Bandstand for the Park.
+The Friends are always looking for more members to help them protect and shape the future of the War Memorial Park, so it can be enjoyed by all.
+Their general meetings are held monthly in the Visitor Centre during the Summer, and every two months during the Winter.

 For the next meeting date, or for more information about joining the Friends, please e-mail email@example.com or telephone 024 7667 6368.